vdesabou/alfred-spotify-mini-player/docs/setup.md

   * https://transfer.sh (for DEBUG Zip file)

-* if you're using a proxy, don't forget to enable this option in Alfred preferences:-
+* if you're using a proxy, don't forget to enable this option in Alfred preferences, ***except for the time of authentication, it must be disabled*** :-

 <figure>
 	<a href="{{ site.url }}/images/setup6.jpg"><img src="{{ site.url }}/images/setup6.jpg"></a>
-	<figcaption>Use Mac OS http proxy settings for scripts option.</figcaption>
+	<figcaption>Use Mac OS http proxy settings for scripts option (except for authentication).</figcaption>
 </figure>

-* If you use a proxy, make sure to activate **Use macOS http proxy settings for scripts** in Advanced tab of Alfred Settings

 ## Create the library

 * Invoke the workflow (with keyword `spot_mini`, or with an [hotkey]({{ site.url }}/articles/hotkeys) )